 The DHCP server configuration allows the dynamic DNS update, meaning that the hostname of the DHCP client is added to the DNS.

 You can also configure DHCP to only listen to the wireless device:

 Be sure you also run:

 Enables the wireless access point.

-disable the services from boot.
-This is because the raspberry don't have a battery and then it doesn't save the system date which causes DNS and DHCP to fail.
+Lastly, you need to disable the services from boot.
+This is because the raspberry doesn't have a battery and then it doesn't save the system date which causes DNS and DHCP to fail.

-We need to sync the initialisation of the raspberry to first get the date from NTP servers and then initialise the router services.
+We need to sync the initialisation of the raspberry to first get the date from NTP servers and then initialize the router services.

 sudo update-rc.d hostapd remove